 Name: Sharday Mosurinjohn

 Why I chose Queen’s: After an undergrad in Anthropology and Museology at Western, I wanted to keep broadening my opportunities through an interdisciplinary grad program.
-Queen’s was one of the only schools in Canada to offer Cultural Studies and I decided to take the risk and hopefully reap the rewards of becoming part of the inaugural cohort.
-I finished my MA in Cultural Studies last year, and having enjoyed the interdisciplinary freedom – and also having bought a house and gotten engaged – staying for my PhD made sense.
+Queen’s was one of the only schools in Canada to offer Cultural Studies and I decided to take the risk and reap the rewards of becoming part of the inaugural cohort.
+I finished my MA in Cultural Studies two years ago, and having enjoyed the interdisciplinary freedom, began the PhD directly after.

-What I’m here to blog about: I’m here to talk about what grad school is like as a researcher in the humanities and social sciences.
-I’ll write about issues and events to do with campus politics, cultural production, and striking a work/life balance.
+What I’m here to blog about: I’m here to talk about what grad school is like as an interdisciplinary researcher in the humanities and social sciences, attuned to the crossovers between traditional scholarship and cultural production.
 I can offer perspective, too, about what it’s like to do two grad degrees in the same place, to navigate the administrative side of a new program, and what it can mean to get involved in the Kingston community as well as at Queen’s.

 Name: Atif Kukaswadia